DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/creating-variables-and-variations.md

 ![Variables Page of a Feature with Two Variables](/december_2021_two-variables.png)

-### Creating a Variable in Code

-DevCycle Variables do not first need to be created in the DevCycle dashboard.
-If a DevCycle Variable is referenced in code and that application or system connects to DevCycle, the Variable's name and type will already be known and can be seen in the [Variable dashboard](/docs/home/feature-management/organizing-your-flags-and-variables/variable-dashboard).

-When a Variable is not yet associated with a Feature, or if a Variable was associated with Feature which has been Archived/Deleted, it may then be associated with any Feature.

 ### Deleting a Variable

 To "delete" a Variable, simply click on the `x` button at the end of that Variable's row and confirm the deletion in the following modal.
 The default or initial Variable may not be deleted.